Tiffany (Image Comics)

-Tiffany is a fictional character in Todd McFarlane's Spawn comic book series.
-She was first introduced to the series in issues #44 and #45.
-Tiffany, like fellow angel Angela, is a Hellspawn hunter.
-Therefore, the most current Hellspawn, Al Simmons, is her primary target.
-She has a long-standing rivalry with Angela, but since Angela has gone rogue, Tiffany's aim is to fill her place as the top Hellspawn slayer in Heaven's army.
-In her first attempt to slay Spawn, she was over-zealous and was defeated in a grisly manner.
-Although she lost the fight, she escaped with her life, since the still inexperienced Spawn did not realize that merely destroying an angel's physical body is not enough to truly kill it.
+Tiffany is a character in Todd McFarlane's Spawn comic book series.
+Created by Todd McFarlane and artist Tony Daniel, she first appeared in issue #44 (March 1996).
+Like fellow angel Angela, she is a Hellspawn hunter, whose primary target in the stories is the current Hellspawn, Al Simmons.
+She has a long-standing rivalry with Angela, but after Angela goes rogue, Tiffany's takes on the mission to fill her place as the top Hellspawn slayer in Heaven's army.
+In her first attempt to slay Spawn, she is over-zealous and is defeated in a grisly manner.
+Although she loses the fight, she escapes with her life, because the still inexperienced Spawn did not realize that merely destroying an angel's physical body is not enough to truly kill it.
 She has not appeared in the comic since.

 Costume

 Tiffany's costume includes gauntlets that can be used to contact others with similar technology via a hinged screen, completely concealing it while in battle.
 Her right boot is wide at the base and tapering to the knee.
 From a brown leather belt dangles hooks and pouches.
 Tiffany wears a tight violet bikini.